-Our trip to SE Asia involved three countries, seven cities, and many airports in between.
+Our trip to Southeast Asia involved three countries, seven cities, and many airports in between.
 It’s hard to sum up all the incredible things we experienced and the inspiration felt while abroad, but I’m going to do my best!

 First of all, it should be known that I love traveling.
 Having been lucky enough to travel often as a child, it almost feels like a part of my personal makeup.
 Often people can be grouped into two categories: those who don’t anticipate, but simply enjoy vacation as it happens and those who love the planning almost as much as the vacation itself.
 Kinda crazy – but I’m totally of the latter group.
 I could spend hours just plotting my dream vacation – down to hotels, restaurants, and day trips.
 I love the research and dream of it all.
 I spent a solid eight months planning this trip alone.